Vera-Miqueas/Vera-Miqueas/README.md

 <h1 align="center"><b>Hi, I'm Miqueas Vera </b><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>

-## 👤 About Me
-- I am an Information Systems Engineering student passionate about technology, problem-solving, and continuous learning.
+I am an Information Systems Engineering student passionate about technology, problem-solving, and continuous learning.

-🎓 About me:
+### 🎓 About me
 - 💻 I'm currently in my 2nd year of Information Systems Engineering at UTN FRSF.
 - 🌐 I work as a Research Scholar / Intern at the Connectivity Lab at my university, where I get hands-on experience with networking and infrastructure.
 - 🚀 I easily adapt to different contexts and pay close attention to detail.
 I always strive for efficiency and quality in every task to ensure the final outcome is not only functional, but well-executed.